This post is also available in: 简体中文 (Chinese (Simplified))

 The Companies Act does not specify the date in which a financial year shall commence or end, the decision to determine the financial year, including any changes thereof, is entirely at the discretion of the company.

-Under section 175 of the Companies Act, every company must have its first Annual General Meeting (AGM) within 18 months from the date of incorporation.
+For companies with FYE before 31 August 2018, under section 175 of the Companies Act, every company must have its first Annual General Meeting (AGM) within 18 months from the date of incorporation.
 Subsequent meetings have to be held every calendar year with the interval of not be more than 15 months between such AGMs.
 Having said that, it is not recommended for the Company to fully maximise first accounting period to 18 months as there would be insufficient time to prepare the financial statements.

 Factors to take into consideration when choosing the Financial Year End